rschmehl/vplot3d/README.md

 - [xelatex](https://www.tug.org/texlive/) (Latex typesetting program)

 > [!WARNING]
-> For  `save_svg_tex` to work, your Python script has to reside in the same folder where the output files are generated (i.e. you can not pass a path in the call to `save_svg_tex`).
+> For  `save_svg_tex` to work, your Python script has to reside in the same folder where the output files are generated, i.e. you can not prefix the file name with a path in the call to `save_svg_tex`.

-To generate SVG frame-by-frame animations, the following tool needs to be installed
+To generate frame-by-frame vector graphics animations, the following executable needs to be installed and in the search path:

 - [svg2fbf](https://github.com/Emasoft/svg2fbf#installation) (converts a collection of SVG files into a single FBF.SVG file)

-This tool is not called via `vplot3d` but used in a separate post-processing step.

 ## Installation